-4 Types of Interview Questions for Property Managers
+4 Types of Interview Questions You Should Ask Property Managers

-The first thing you will want to know is if the prospective manager has ever actually managed rental property before.
-This area of questioning is meant to give you an understanding of the property manager's background.
-From their answers, you will decide if their experience is the right fit for your needs as an investor.
-Some examples of questions to ask are:
+The first thing you'll want to determine is whether the prospective manager has ever actually managed rental property before.
+This area of questioning should give you an understanding of the property manager's background.
+You'll decide from his answers if his experience is the right fit for your needs as an investor.
+Some examples of these questions include:

 - How long have you been in property management?